-LAP Policy SEA Objecti ve Comments 1 BIO 2 HEA 3 WAT 4 WAT 5 WAT 6 CLI 7 HER 8 LAN 9 SOIL Including reference to secondary, cumulative, synergistic, short, medium, long-term, permanent, temporary, positive and negative effects and scale (local / regional / national) whereby new operational practices can be accommodated; Inclusive design and access for all, creating a facility and place that everyone can use; and Where appropriate, landscape features and quality of adjacent open space.
+LAP Policy SEA Objecti ve ı Comments 1 BIO 2 HEA 3 WAT 4 WAT 5 WAT 6 CLI 7 HER 8 LAN 9 SOIL permanent, temporary, positive and negative effects and scale (local / regional / national) for the development of a new primary Health Care facility at the Callan workhouse.
+The development of this primary care facility should seek to a deliver high quality environment by providing: A quality internal environment and public realm; Adaptability of layout, structure and lighting whereby new operational practices can be accommodated; Inclusive design and access for all, creating a facility and place that everyone can use; and Where appropriate, landscape features and quality of adjacent open space. should contribute towards improved access to health care in the town.
+(3) (5) Development depends on wastewater treatment and water supply capacity being provided for.
+(9) Policy promotes the reuse of a brownfield sites.
 Mitigation: Ensure that adequate capacity in the waste water treatment plant is available to serve all new development.
 Ensure that adequate capacity in water supply is available to serve new development.
 ER1: Given the current school capacity and number of available places outlined in Table 3.3 , there is unlikely to be any requirement for primary or secondary schools during the 2008 - 2014 plan period.
 However, this will continue to be monitored during the lifetime of the Plan.
-0 0 0 0 0 0 0 0 0 - ER2: Scoil Mhuire and Scoil lognaid Rís are likely to be amalgamated to form Bunscoil McAuley Ris which will be accommodated on the existing Scoil Mhuire Kilkenny Road site.
-The Draft Local Area Plan will seek to support the delivery of enhanced education facilities and require consideration of design objectives set out in the County Development Plan in addition to the following design criteria: A sustainable approach to design, construction and environmental servicing; Good use of the site, balancing the needs of pedestrians, cyclists and cars; Good organisation of spaces ensuring that 0 V 0 0 O 0 0 0 0 (2) Improvements in education facilities in Callan are likely to indirectly improve the socio-economic profile of the town.
+0 0 0 0 0 0 0 0 0 - ER2: Scoil Mhuire and Scoil lognáid Rís are likely to be amalgamated to form Bunscoil McAuley Rís which will be accommodated on the existing Scoil Mhuire Kilkenny Road site.
+The Draft Local Area Plan will seek to support the delivery of enhanced education facilities and require consideration of design objectives set out in the County Development Plan in addition to the following design criteria: A sustainable approach to design, construction and environmental servicing; Good use of the site, balancing the needs of pedestrians, cyclists and cars; Good organisation of spaces ensuring that they are 0 V O 0 0 0 O 0 O (2) Improvements in education facilities in Callan are likely to indirectly improve the socio-economic profile of the town.